plaidml/plaidml/README.md

 We can't promise they'll work well though.
 If your card isn't currently supported, helpful instructions will be printed;
 you can enable experimental cards by running with the environment variable `PLAIDML_EXPERIMENTAL=1`

-If you have multiple supported devices, you'll need to choose between them by setting `PLAIDML_DEVICE_IDX=<id>`.
+If you have multiple supported devices, you'll need to choose between them by setting `PLAIDML_DEVICE_IDS=<id>`.
 Again, instructions will be printed.

 ### Networks